cloudposse/github-action-atmos-terraform-apply/README.md

 This Github Action is used to run Terraform apply for a single, Atmos-supported component with a saved planfile in S3 and DynamoDB.

+Before running this action, first create and store a planfile with the companion action, [github-action-atmos-terraform-plan](https://github.com/cloudposse/github-action-atmos-terraform-plan).